 Breaking goals down with the SMART acronym is a great method, but it can be difficult for younger kids to grasp.
 If kids are struggling with the SMART goal system, another option is to use the acronym GOALS* with them.

 - Get a plan – Create a plan for each goal so it’s easy to follow.

 - One step at a time –Don’t get overwhelmed!
 Carry out the plan one step at a time.

 - Act on the goal – Keep consistent with your plan and goal to watch it become complete!

 - Learn – What did you notice during this time?
 What worked well?
 What needs to improve?

-- Start again – Watching your child accomplish their goals can boost their confidence, so what’s a new goal they can achieve?
+- Start again – Accomplishing goals can boost confidence, so what’s a new goal you can achieve?

 *Goals acronym cited from: Benes, S., & Alperin, H. (2016).
 Chapter 8 Goal Setting.
 In The essentials of teaching health education (p.
 135).
 Champaign, IL: Human Kinetics